 Here, you can see the dramatic charcoal grey on all the walls contrasts with the while trim, towels and flooring.
 We also installed a new matching toilet paper and towel holder in a chrome finish to add more sparkle.

 We decided we needed extra storage because my husband was going to be using the powder room in the morning to shave and brush his teeth so he wouldn’t wake me up.
-We found an old wooden medicine cabinet at the Habitat for Humanity Re Store; I think it cost a mere $15!
+We found an old wooden medicine cabinet door at the Habitat for Humanity Re Store – I think it cost a mere $2 – and built a box for it with some shelves!
 We measured the perimeter of the cabinet, then cut a hole in the drywall between the studs so we could recess it into the wall.
 We added some 2 x 4’s along the top and bottom in between the studs to reinforce the structure to accept the cabinet.

 We spray painted the cabinet frame and door the same colour as the walls so it would blend in seamlessly.